-Having solved on immigration crisis in her coalition, German chancellor Angela Merkel now faces another.
+Having solved one immigration crisis in her coalition government, German chancellor Angela Merkel now faces another.

 Last week, she calmed down her Bavarian sister party, the Christian Social Union, by agreeing to the creation of “transit zones” on Germany’s borders to control the influx of asylum seekers and temporarily freeze family reunifications.

 Her other coalition partners are up in arms about the new policies.